azaj01/pipelex/docs/pages/cookbook-examples/invoice-extractor.md

 @invoice_page.text_and_images.text.text
 """
 ```

-This shows how a complex workflow, including OCR and LLM calls, can be defined in a simple, readable format.
+This shows how a complex workflow, including text extraction with `PipeExtract` and LLM calls, can be defined in a simple, readable format.
 The `model = "llm_to_extract_invoice"` line is particularly powerful, as it tells the LLM to structure its output according to the `Invoice` model.

 ## The Pipeline Flowchart